Quickstart: Move and transform data with dataflows and data pipelines

-Configure the merge by selecting the SalesOrderHeader table as the right table for the merge, the CustomerID column from each table as the join column, and Left outer as the join kind.
-Then select Ok when to add the merge query.
+Configure the merge by selecting the SalesLTOrderHeader table as the right table for the merge, the CustomerID column from each table as the join column, and Left outer as the join kind.
+Then select OK to add the merge query.

 Select the Add data destination button, which looks like a database symbol with an arrow above it, from the new merge query you just created.
 Then select Azure SQL database as the destination type.